• Skip to content

 6. Solicit Feedback

-Your online community will be the best consult for how to make the community stronger.
+Your online community will be the best consult for strengthening the community.

 Reach out to the group with your communication tool and simply ask them how the church can support them.